Please note that the information currently given below refers to the previous EFM in February 2023.

 Payment / Cancellation

-Industry professionals travelling to Berlin can apply for a Market Badge for the EFM 2022.
-In addition the EFM offers the possibilty to purchase the Online Market Badge, for Professionals participating remotely.
+Industry professionals travelling to Berlin can apply for a Market Badge for the EFM 2023.
+In addition the EFM offers the possibilty to purchase an Online Market Badge for professionals participating remotely.

 Precondition for EFM Accreditation